soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata-authoring.md

 Records are stored in iso19139:2007 xml or MCF.
 MCF is a subset of iso19139:2007 in a YAML encoding, defined by the pygeometa community.
 This library is used to convert the MCF to any requested metadata format.

-A [webbased form](https://osgeo.github.io/mdme) is available for users uncomfortable in editing a MCF file directly.
+A [webbased form](https://osgeo.github.io/mdme){target=_blank} is available for users uncomfortable in editing a MCF file directly.

-With every change on the git repository an export of the metadata is made to a PostGres Database (or the triple store)
+With every change on the git repository an export of the metadata is made to a PostGres Database (or the triple store).